U.S. News Rankings

 |Ranking score and category|

 Milwaukee Institute of Art and Design is a private institution that was founded in 1974.
-It has a total undergraduate enrollment of 726, its setting is urban, and the campus size is 2 acres.
+It has an urban setting and the campus size is 2 acres.
 It utilizes a semester-based academic calendar.
 Its tuition and fees are $29,942 (2012-13).

 |School mission and unique qualities (as provided by the school):|